-9.11 The Phoenix Theatre is the only Arts Council National Portfolio Organisation (NPO) in the district.
+- 9.11 The Phoenix Theatre is the only Arts Council National Portfolio Organisation (NPO) in the district.
 The theatre hosts over 100 shows a year and is well used.
 It also runs after school clubs and holiday activities for children and young people and works with a number of local schools providing drama activities to compliment the core curriculum.
-The theatre was refurbished in 2020.
-The Phoenix Theatre works in partnership with Whitehill & Bordon Regeneration Company on The Cube, a 70-seat performance space accommodated in The Shed in the town centre, and The Mess Hall, a 300-seat flexible performance space which gained planning consent in May 2022 and is due to open in the town centre.
+In 2023, the Phoenix theatre was allocated nearly £500,000 of \$106 money for significant enhancements including vital refurbishments, improving accessibility and inclusiveness (including new frontage and ramp).
+This work is underway. - 9.12 The Phoenix Theatre works in partnership with Whitehill & Bordon Regeneration Company on The Cube, a 70-seat performance space accommodated in The Shed in the town centre.
+Further to this is the intention to deliver leisure uses, including a theatre offer, at the Mess Hall.